Chrobyte/abp-module-sync/README.md

 ```sh
 abp new Cb.Samples.ModulesEntitySync8 -t app -u blazor-server -dbms SqlServer
 ```

+# Please note
-> As this is just a sample we have decided to only implement for blazor ui and ef core
+As this is just a sample we have decided to only implement for blazor ui and ef core.

+We ignored A LOT of best practice for the sake of simplicity.